PDF Version

 Responsibilities and Authority of Principals

-- To ensure that a school’s discipline and behaviour management policies -including disciplinary consequences for violations of the code of conduct - are consistent with any Ministerial directives concerning appropriate disciplinary consequences for unacceptable behaviour.
+- to ensure that a school’s behaviour management policies—including behaviour intervention, response, and consequences for nonobservance of the school’s code of conduct—are consistent with any ministerial or policy directives

-- To supervise buildings and grounds during school hours, including safety, repairs, cleanliness, et cetera.
+- to supervise or ensure supervision of buildings and grounds during school hours, checking for safety, repairs, and cleanliness

-- To remove, or cause to be removed, persons from school premises who are causing a disturbance or interruption, trespassing, or who are present for a purpose not reasonably associated with the normal functioning of the school.
+- to remove, or cause to be removed, persons from the school premises who are causing a disturbance or interruption, who are trespassing, or who are present for a purpose not reasonably associated with the normal functioning of the school

-- To provide disciplinary authority over students on their way to and from school, in terms of their conduct towards one another, while travelling to and from school on school division transportation, and while on school-prescribed activities.
+- to provide behaviour intervention and response for students on their way to and from school, while travelling to and from school, on school division transportation, and while at school-related activities

-- To notify parents, as soon as reasonably possible, if the principal believes that a student has been harmed as a result of the unacceptable conduct.
+- to notify the parent(s)/caregiver(s), as soon as reasonably possible, if the principal believes that a student has been harmed as a result of another person’s behaviour

-- To give the Superintendent within 24 hours of a student being suspended, a written report setting out the pupil’s name, the period of suspension, and a description of the disruptive behaviour for which the pupil was suspended.
+- to give the school board or designate, within 24 hours of a student being suspended, a written report setting out the student’s name, the period of suspension, and a description of the incident for which the student was suspended

-- To ensure that educational programming is available to a student who has been suspended.
+- to ensure that educational programming is available to a student who has been suspended for more than five days

 Responsibilities and Authority of Superintendents

-- To give the school board or designate a written report setting out the student’s name, the period of suspension, and a description of the disruptive behaviour for which the student was suspended.
+- to give the school board or designate a written report setting out the student’s name, the period of suspension, and a description of the incident for which the student was suspended

 - To report all serious incidents to MEECL and/or MACY